 In addition, the Law lists several barriers to entry to a market; a combination of two or more of such barriers shall be regarded as conditions for limited competition.

-In addition, the Antitrust Tribunal, upon the request of the General Director, may order the sale of holdings (entirely or partly) of members of the concerted group under certain circumstances, if the sale would prevent significant harm or concern for harm to competition or to the public, or if it would significantly strengthen competition between the members of the concerted group.
+In addition, the Tribunal, upon the request of the Director General, may order the sale of holdings (entirely or partly) of members of the concerted group under certain circumstances.

-In general, all of the provisions of the Law are criminal offences, however, criminal sanctions are not often used and are reserved, mostly, for the most significant violations of the Law.
-Notwithstanding this, in the upcoming years, we expect to see increased criminal enforcement alongside greater sanctions owing to developments of the Law as well as an increase in the IAA’s influence.
-With respect to criminal enforcement we note the following:
+In general, all of the provisions of the Law are criminal offences.
+However, criminal sanctions are not often used and are reserved, mostly, for significant violations of the Law (eg, cartels; bid rigging).
+Notwithstanding, in the upcoming years we expect to see increased criminal enforcement alongside greater sanctions owing to developments of the Law as well as an increase in the IAA’s influence.
+With respect to criminal enforcement we note the following.

 - Responsibility of a corporation – the Law states that if an offence under the Law was committed by a corporation, then every person that was, at the time of the offence, an active director, a partner (except a limited partner) or a senior officer responsible for that field, shall also be charged with that offence, unless that person has proven that the offence was committed without his or her knowledge and that he or she took all reasonable measures to ensure compliance with the Law.

-- Maximum fine – the maximum fine against a person in a criminal procedure is 2.26 million shekels for every violation of the Law and an additional fine of up to 14,000 shekels for each day the offence continues.
+- Maximum fine – the maximum fine against a person in a criminal procedure is 2.26 million New Israeli shekels for every violation of the Law and an additional fine of up to 14,000 New Israeli shekels, for each day the offence continues.
 In the case of a company, the fine or the additional fine is doubled.

-- Maximum punishment – the maximum punishment for an individual is three years’ imprisonment, and if the offence has been committed in aggravated circumstances, up to five years.
-Aggravating circumstances include factors that will likely harm competition, such as the market share and position of the accused in the market that was affected by the offence; the period during which the offence took place; the damage that was caused or is expected to be caused to the public as a result of the offence; and the profits that the accused achieved.
-To date, the record imprisonment was a term of one year in jail.
+- Maximum punishment – the maximum punishment for an individual is three years imprisonment, and if the offence has been committed in aggravated circumstances, up to five years.
+Aggravating circumstances include factors that will likely harm competition.
+Currently, the record imprisonment was a term of one year in jail.